s183796/AIStudentProjects/README.md

-# Automating the Segmentation of X-ray images with Deep Neural Networks
+# Automating the Segmentation of X-ray Images with Deep Neural Networks

 ## Description